Emmanuel-Nti/Data-Analysis-Portfolio/docs/index.md

  </p>

 #### 📊 General Findings
-- More than 50% of credit card applications get approved.
+- Over 50% of credit card applications are approved, with approval likelihood strongly correlated with debt size: smaller debt increases approval probability.
-- Males apply for credit cards more than females.
-- Most credit card applicants are between the ages of 20 and 40.
-This age group also has more credit card approvals than the other age groups.
-- Applicants aged above 60 years are the least to apply for credit cards and the ones who are less likely to have their credit cards approved.
+- Applicants are predominantly aged 20–40, who also have the highest approval rates; applicants over 60 are the least likely to apply and have the lowest approval probability.
+- Male applicants submit more applications than females, reflecting demographic differences in credit card demand.
-- The smaller a customer's debt, the higher the chances of a credit card approval.
+- The predictive model achieves ~88% accuracy, with the top 10% of customers having ~80% probability of approval.
-- The model has about 88% accuracy in predicting credit card approval.
-- Top 10% of customers have about 80% probability that their credit cards would be approved.
-- Customers in deciles 1-6 have more than a 50% chance that their credit cards would be approved.
+- Deciles 1–6 of applicants have more than a 50% chance of approval, while deciles 7–10 have less than a 50% chance.
-- Customers in deciles 7-10 have less than a 50 % chance of getting their credit cards approved.

 #### 🎯 Recommendations
-- Approve credit cards of customers in deciles 1-6.
+- Approve credit card applications for customers in deciles 1–6 to maximize acceptance rates and minimize risk.
-- Do not approve the credit cards of customers in deciles 7-10.
+- Do not approve applications for customers in deciles 7–10, as their likelihood of approval is low and risk is higher.

 #### Software and Tools
 ![](https://img.shields.io/badge/Python-MS_Excel-informational?style=flat&color=2bbc8a)